 - 2 Piece lids.
 This will include the metal ring that goes around the top of the jar, and the metal lid portion that has the red gummy type seal that fits on the edge of the jar.
 DO NOT RE-USE these lids for canning another product when you’re finished with the jam you’re making.
 They need to be brand new when you use them for every canning project.
-You can however, re-use the metal rings.
+You can, however, re-use the metal rings.

 - A funnel – used to transfer the filling into the jars in a clean manner with less mess.

-- A rack or trivet that can withstand high tempertures that fits the bottom of the pot.
+- A rack or trivet that can withstand high temperatures that fits the bottom of the pot.
 You will rest your filled jars on this trivet so it does not have direct contact with the bottom of the pot.
 You don’t want your hard work leaking out the bottom of a cracked jar! (this has happened to me, trust me!)

-- A nice large stock pot or commercially bought water canner.
+- A nice large stockpot or commercially bought water canner.
 I would recommend buying the commercially made water canner if you plan on putting up a large amount of jams and such.
-If you are only doing a small batch, then a large stock pot is fine.
+If you are only doing a small batch, then a large stockpot is fine.